 Trends and data are imperative for investors, and there is no easy way to keep track of the whole business from the outside.
 But gathering the maximum amount of information before a decision can turn the scale.

-If you were to invest in a new sneaker eCommerce, how would you compare the market?
-No one wants to invest blindly, and data is the proof you need.
+How would you compare the market if you were to invest in a new sneaker eCommerce?
+No one wants to invest blindly; data is the proof you need.
 Collect stocks, mean prices per category, visitors, the average time on page, and many other metrics for your candidate and some established companies.
 Then match and compare, and only then make an informed decision.

 Are you prospecting and not looking at any company in particular?
-No problem, you can do the same for your area of expertise and detect the early outlier.
+No problem; you can do the same with your expertise and detect the early outlier.

 7. SEO (Search Engine Optimization)